WalletScrutiny/WalletScrutinyCom/_android/com.sessip.Sessipapp.md

 We were able to find a [YouTube video](https://youtu.be/76NGlVurBz4?t=153) showing the app's features by some random user.

-Luckily, the twitter account responded and we promptly asked if the app provides the private keys of the user.
+Luckily, the twitter account [responded](https://twitter.com/sessipapp/status/1624002850232705025) and we promptly asked if the app provides the private keys of the user.
+Alas, that was the extent of their interaction with us.

 We also emailed them: